home-sweet-gnome/dash-to-panel/README.md

 ##
 ### Bug Reporting

-Bugs should be reported to the Github bug tracker [https://github.com/jderose9/dash-to-panel/issues](https://github.com/jderose9/dash-to-panel/issues).
+Bugs should be reported on the [Github bug tracker](https://github.com/jderose9/dash-to-panel/issues).

 ##
 ### License